drepper/streamdeckd/README.md

 * `key` which is used to send the key sequence specified in the dictionary item `sequence` to the current window.
 This by itself can be useful, a shortcut sequence for an editor or game can be issued.
 Some programs listen for key sequences globally and if the specified key sequence is obscure enough this causes no problems.
-In the example above the key `1` is sent with the modifiers Alt, Ctrl, and Shift.
+In the example above pressing the first button in the second row send the key `1` with the modifiers Alt, Ctrl, and Shift.
 Note the string notation to specify this.
+The next entry is an example of how a list of strings can be used to specify more than one key to be sent.

 Notes
 -----